Federal approval of N.B. carbon tax for heavy emitters comes with warning | CBC News

-Federal approval of N.B. carbon tax for heavy emitters comes with warning
+Federal approval of New Brunswick carbon tax for heavy emitters comes with warning

 Letter from federal environment minister says province's plan 'significantly weaker' than Ottawa's